Can I teach English online with slow internet?

 How to Connect your iPhone to Ethernet

-To have a more stable connection, you can even use an ethernet cable on your phone.
+You can even use an ethernet cable on your phone to have a more stable connection.
 This will stabilize your video and give better, consistent streaming video quality to your classes on Palfish.

 Finally, consider introducing a VPN.
-Get an app that will help you combine your cell signal or wifi hotspot and your wifi.
+Get an app to help you combine your cell signal or wifi hotspot and your wifi.
 Speedify is one example.

-Internet speed and stability are really crucial for an online teacher.
+Internet speed and stability are crucial for an online teacher.
 It improves the experience of an online class for your student and for you.
 Sometimes, though, life gets complicated.
-Maybe you have to live in a remote area for some time, or your regular high-speed internet is not available.
-Maybe you just need to make a bad situation work for a while.
+Maybe you have to live in a remote area for some time, or your regular high-speed internet is unavailable.
+Perhaps you just need to make a bad situation work for a while.
 If so, there are some tweaks you can use to squeeze out every last bit of speed you can from the internet.